 “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.”
 Galatians 3:28 NIV

 This man showed me it doesn’t matter if we are Catholic, Greek or Jewish.
-When we accept the love of Jesus, we are united by the blood of Christ making us brothers and sisters.
-In God’s love there are no orphans left behind.
+When we accept the love of Jesus, we are united by the blood of Christ makes us brothers and sisters.
+In God’s love, there are no orphans left behind.
 It doesn’t matter if we came from a broken home, a perfect home or don’t have a home.
 The love of Jesus provides a home for everyone– his love is our home.
 We are all apart of God’s one big family when we accept Christ as our Lord and Savior, adopted by the blood of Christ.

 “God decided in advance to adopt us into his own family by bringing us to himself through Jesus Christ.
 This is what he wanted to do, and it gave him great pleasure.”
 Ephesians 1:5 NLT